blovato/YOBL/README.md

-# Year Of Biblical Literacy Application
+# Year Of Biblical Literacy

 Working version at yobl.brentenlovato.com